-The Cacophonometer is the easiest way to measure how bird populations are changing.
-This device makes periodic sound recordings and uploads them to the cloud via wifi, noting the time and location.
+The 2040 Bird Monitor (also known as the Cacophonometer) is the easiest way to measure how bird populations are changing.
+This device makes periodic sound recordings everyday and uploads them to the cloud, noting the time and location.

 This product includes:

 - an Android phone which runs the Bird Monitoring software

 - an external microphone

 - a year of cloud storage